Cost-effective, computer-controlled, full-featured debugging and verification tests for LoRaWAN® technology gateways and devices

 Supported Device Classes and LoRaWAN releases

 A very important use case of the RWC5020M is preparing for LoRaWAN certification at a test lab.
-The RWC5020B has comprehensive pre-compliance test procedures that are available for the following regions.
+The RWC5020M has comprehensive pre-compliance test procedures for LoRaWAN spec version 1.0.3 and 1.0.4.

 All operation of the RWC5020M can be controlled by a remote PC, using either Ethernet or RS232 control.
-A Python test library is available from MCCI to simplify test development.
-The library has been tested both on PCs and on Raspberry Pi 2 Linux systems, allowing for cost-effective deployment in a lab environment.
+An open-source Python test library is available from MCCI to simplify test development.
+The library has been tested both on PCs and on Raspberry Pi systems, allowing for cost-effective deployment in a lab environment.

-Lots more information is available from RedwoodComm’s site: check the RWC5020B home page; with the exception of the front panel controls, all information about the RWC5020B applies equally to the RWC5020M.
+Lots more information is available from RedwoodComm’s site: check the RWC5020M home page.

 Why buy from MCCI?